wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (3) The information required to be shown in the pawnbrokers record must be added to the record as soon as practicable after the information is available.

-    (4) A licensed pawnbroker commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she---
+    (4) A licensed pawnbroker commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she---

     *   (a) fails without reasonable excuse---